Special Event Partnership Funding

 If you would like RSCVA staff to assess your submission in advance of the final deadline, your online application and supporting documents must be submitted by 5:00pm on Friday, October 4, 2013.
 Staff will then review your documents and provide feedback about missing or incomplete sections.
 Events can then make revisions and resubmit their final documents by the final application deadline of October 31.
 Review and feedback by RSCVA staff does not guarantee that an event will receive Partnership Funding as an independent panel makes award recommendations.

 5:00pm on Thursday, October 31, 2013

-If you do not desire advance review by RSCVA staff, the final deadline for submission of applications and supporting documents is 5:00pm on Thursday, October 31, 2013.
-Supplemental information cannot be accepted after the deadline.
+If you do not desire advance review and feedback by RSCVA staff, the final deadline for submission of applications and supporting documents is by, or before, 5:00pm on Thursday, October 31, 2013.
+Supplemental information and required documents cannot be accepted after the deadline.
 Events are encouraged to avoid submitting at the last minute so that they have time to resubmit missing or incomplete documents (if applicable).

 It is the responsibility of the applicant to confirm with the Special Events & Marketing Manager that their online application and supporting documents are complete and have been received by the deadline.

 Supporting documents can be submitted in electronically or hard copy to: